 7. Scrum Methodology

 The Scrum Method is a popular Agile method of project management and development.
-The name of the method comes from a rugby reference, because an integral part of the method is the use of shorter, intense periods of work, called “sprints.”
+The name of this project management methodology comes from a rugby reference because an integral part of the method is the use of shorter, intense periods of work, called “sprints.”

 8. Kanban Methodology

-Another popular Agile method, the Kanban approach to project management is a visual one.
-It originated in Japan, where cards were used on factory lines to signal the need for more materials.
+Among the popular project management methodologies is also the Agile method known as the Kanban approach.
+This is a visual method; it originated in Japan, where cards were used on factory lines to signal the need for more materials.